Passwords Are the "Keys" to Your Digital Life

 Password Type Time to Crack

-blue sky green mountain 4 random words Thousands of years
+blue sky green mountain 4 words (7,776 options per word) About 6 hours

 Passwords You Should Never Use